Houses - Miscellaneous

 Natural plasters

-One plaster that's coming back into focus for builders is clay-based plaster.
-And we shouldn't be surprised because clay may be considered the oldest building material in the world.
-Clay plaster regulates the humidity in rooms where it is applied, with the permanent relative humidity remaining constant at around 45-55 %.
+One plaster that is making a comeback is clay-based.
+And we shouldn't be surprised because clay may be the oldest building material in the world.
+Clay plaster regulates the humidity in the rooms in which it is applied, with the permanent relative humidity remaining constant at around 45-55 %.

-But it's not the only natural plaster that can be used.
-Lime-based plaster or lime plaster are also healthy for the home.
-For more porous surfaces, products based on sodium silicate (a natural product from which glass is made) can be used.
-These work as a primer while reducing deep absorption.
+But it is not the only natural plaster that can be used.
+Lime-based plaster or lime putty are also healthy for the home.
+For more porous surfaces, products based on sodium silicate (the natural product from which glass is made) can be used.
+These act as a primer while reducing deep absorption.

 natural plasters

-All these materials are produced by companies that guarantee their quality and the fact that they are only natural products.
-Mixtures of several natural products are tried so that the performance of the products increases.
-This has resulted in some natural products performing as well as or better than synthetic ones.
+All these materials are produced by companies that guarantee their quality and the fact that they contain only natural products.
+Mixtures of several natural products are tried so that the products perform better.
+As a result, some natural products perform as well or even better than synthetics.

-Also natural is Tadelakt, traditional Moroccan plaster used for decorating palaces and traditional oriental baths which I told you about on another occasion.
-The special treatment method that produces waterproof, highly moisture-resistant surfaces has remained unchanged for hundreds of years and has been handed down from generation to generation.
+Also natural Tadelakt, traditional Moroccan plaster used for decorating palaces and traditional oriental baths which I told you about on another occasion.
+The special treatment method, which produces waterproof surfaces that are highly resistant to damp, has been unchanged for hundreds of years and has been handed down from generation to generation.

 natural plasters